jmzambon/libreoffice-code-highlighter/README.md

 #### Tips
 - Multiselection is supported: you can select several code snippets at the same time, even from different languages (choose "automatic" in this last case).
 - Not all language aliases that are valid names for Code Highlighter 2 appear in the option dialog: if you don't find a language, try anyway to type its name in the combobox (try for example with "R" or with "Pascal").
-- Click the "More..." button to access line numbers options.
+- Click the "More..." button to access line numbers options or character styles options.
 - Uncheck line numbering option to remove unwanted line numbers, due for example to copy-pasted code.
 - The extension contains two styles that are not part of Pygments: _libreoffice-classic_ and _libreoffice-dark_, that make use of LibreOffice IDE color schemes (classic mode and dark mode).
 Code Highlighter also adds a "LibreOffice Basic" language, which is not a Pygments lexer but a convenient shortcut to VB.net lexer, which is perfect for parsing LOBasic.